 - Publication Scheme

-New Application Fee and Processing Charges (July 1, 2016)
+Application Fee and Processing Charges (1 July 2018)

 OIC resources, including the Fees and Charges guideline, have been updated to reflect the change.

 There are also new versions of the application forms available on the www.rti.qld.gov.au website.

 Under the Right to Information Act 2009 any person has the right of access to most documents held by Council.
 Documents held by Council include paper files, microfiche, print-outs, computer records, files, visual material, and audio recordings.